Hadım Suleiman Pasha

 Hadım (Eunuch) Suleiman Pasha (خادم سلیمان پاشا; Hadım Süleyman Paşa; c.
 1467 – September 1547) was an Ottoman statesman and military commander of Greek descent.
+He served as the governor of Ottoman Egypt in 1525-1535.

+He was appointed governor of Baghdad in 1535–1536 after the recent Capture of Baghdad (1534).
+He was appointed to Buda in 1536, and to Damascus in 1537.

+He again served as the governor of Ottoman Egypt in 1537-1538.
+The Ottoman Sultan Suleiman the Magnificent ordered Suleiman Pasha, then governor of Egypt, to conduct a naval expedition in the Indian Ocean, where he led the capture of Aden and the siege of Diu (in Portuguese India) in 1538.
+Suleiman Pasha was a benefactor of his long-serving successor in the Egyptian governorship, Davud Pasha (served 1538–1549), whom he championed for the role to spite his rival and colleague, Rüstem Pasha.

-He served as the governor of Ottoman Egypt in 1525-1535 and 1537-1538, and as Grand Vizier of the Ottoman Empire between 1541 and 1544.
+Suleiman Pasha was designated as governor of Aleppo in 1539–1540.
+He finally became Grand Vizier of the Ottoman Empire between 1541 and 1544.
 He was a eunuch.

-The Ottoman Sultan Suleiman the Magnificent ordered Suleiman Pasha as governor of Egypt to conduct a naval expedition in the Indian Ocean, where he led the capture of Aden and the siege of Diu (in Portuguese India) in 1538.
-Suleiman Pasha was a benefactor of his long-serving successor in the Egyptian governorship, Davud Pasha (served 1538–1549), whom he championed for the role to spite his rival and colleague, Rüstem Pasha.